 Having recently written about Lindt & Sprüngli stock over on Seeking Alpha I’ve noticed that a bunch of globally diversified consumer defensives are down big time recently.
-Lindt for example is down 13% since the start of August; Swiss food behemoth Nestlé has shed 11% over the same period; toothpaste giant Colgate-Palmolive is down 13% from its September highs; Philip Morris International has dropped nearly 10% since the election and shares in Anglo-Dutch firm Unilever has lost 23% since the start of October.
+Lindt for example is down 13% since the start of August; Swiss food behemoth Nestlé has shed 11% over the same period; toothpaste giant Colgate-Palmolive is down 13% from its September highs; Philip Morris International has dropped nearly 10% since the election; and shares in Anglo-Dutch firm Unilever have lost 23% since the start of October.
 Those are just the ones that I’ve happened to notice too.

-Anyway when I noticed that some of the premier blue chip dividend names were in sell-off mode it got my mind thinking about the prevalence of dividend growth strategies nowadays.
+Anyway, when I noticed that some of the premier blue chip dividend names were in sell-off mode it got my mind thinking about the prevalence of dividend growth strategies nowadays.
 It’s not really a coincidence that these ideas have gained traction as bond yields have been hitting historical lows.
 If we go back to when I was born, 1990, you would’ve seen risk-free 30-year T-Bonds yielding about 8.25%.
 Now imagine somebody hitting retirement at that time with a $500,000 pot.
 In effect they could buy around $3,450 a month in income which is virtually risk free.

-Go back eight years earlier to the mid-point of Ronald Reagan’s first presidency and you’ll find the annual coupon was at 14%.
-That’s cast iron guaranteed, principle-protected, 14% annual returns for three decades.
+Go back eight years earlier to the midpoint of Ronald Reagan’s first presidency and you’ll find the annual coupon was at 14%.
+That’s cast iron guaranteed, investment-protected, 14% annual returns for three decades.
 As long as Uncle Sam doesn’t go bust (it won’t) then you get to collect that 14% coupon every year.
 Seems impossible to imagine in this environment doesn’t it?
-Today that same investment would only throw off around $1,250 a month as the yield on the 30-year has fallen to the 3% range.
+Today, that same investment would only throw off around $1,250 a month as the yield on the 30-year has fallen to the 3% range.
 It goes without saying that is a huge income gap to make up, which is where high-quality dividend stocks came in (especially those ones that tend to increase their annual payments like clockwork).

 That income investing aspect is one thing for retirees (or those close to retirement), but the value situation is a real issue for younger buy-and-hold investors now.
 Take Kimberly-Clark stock for example, which I covered in a separate piece a few days ago.
 Assuming the stock hits its estimated earnings this year then shareholders will have seen earnings-per-share grow at a rate of 5.1% compounded annually over the past six years.
 Let’s imagine a scenario in which the valuation multiple doesn’t change between then and now since they’ve been such a big driver of returns.
 In other words we’re going to see what they look like when you only look at the business performance.